 In addition to the places I’ve recommended, there are virtually limitless ways to take advantage of the February lull to delve into the treasures of Parisian history and culture.
 This is a good (and visually stunning) list that will take you further in that endeavor.

 As you’ve already gathered, February is far from peak season when it comes to exhibits and other cultural events in the capital.
 But there are still noteworthy exhibits that are well worth reserving some of your time for.
-Here are just a couple:
+Here are just a couple I recommend this year

 For a fuller list of exhibitions and events on in February, try this one.